Karate Master 2 Knock Down Blow

 - 100 % negative mentions

-The atmosphere of the game is enhanced by its engaging training music and a nostalgic nod to 80s fighting games, effectively capturing the essence of martial arts culture.
-Reviewers appreciate the dark undertones of the plot and the immersive experience of training and combat, reminiscent of the karate fighter lifestyle from that era.
-Overall, the combination of realistic moves and a well-crafted environment contributes to a compelling and authentic atmosphere.
+The atmosphere of the game is enhanced by its engaging training music and a nostalgic 80s vibe that captures the essence of classic fighting games.
+Reviewers appreciate the dark undertones of the martial arts underworld and the realistic portrayal of karate training, which collectively immerse players in a compelling and authentic experience.

 “The training music is good and it creates a nice atmosphere for training the character.”